Star Banc Corporation: Expansion in Ohio

 In December 1984, First National Cincinnati Corporation announced the pending acquisition of the Columbus-based Ohio State Bank from BancOhio Corporation for an undisclosed amount.
 The acquisition was completed in July 1985.
 BancOhio Corporation had to divest its offices in Columbus before it would be allowed to proceed with its merger with National City Corp.

 In June 1985, First National Cincinnati Corporation announced the pending acquisition of 10 offices of the failed Home State Savings Bank offices in Cincinnati, Middletown and Dayton from Hunter Savings Association for an undisclosed amount.

 In August 1987, First National Cincinnati Corporation announced the pending acquisition of the Sidney-based First Sidney Banc Corporation with its First National Bank of Sidney subsidiary for an undisclosed amount.
 The acquisition was completed in January 1988.

 In December 1987, First National Cincinnati Corporation announced the pending acquisition of the Miamisburg-based First National Bancorp with its First National Bank of Miamisburg subsidiary for an undisclosed amount.
 The acquisition was completed in July 1988.

-In March 1992, Star Banc Corporation announced the pending acquisition of 28 branch offices in Greater Cleveland from Ameritrust Corporation for $22 million that Society Corporation was required to divest.
+In March 1992, Star Banc Corporation announced the pending acquisition of 28 branch offices in Greater Cleveland from Ameritrust Corporation for $22 million that Society National Bank was required to divest.
 The acquisition was completed in June 1992.
 Society Corporation was required by Federal regulators to divest those offices before it could complete its acquisition of Ameritrust.

 In September 1994, Star Banc Corporation announced the acquisition of 47 branch offices and $1.12 billion in deposits of the failed TransOhio Federal Savings Bank from the Resolution Trust Corporation for $122.4 million.

 In November 1996, Star Banc Corporation announced the pending acquisition of seven AmeriFirst branch offices in Ohio from the Bowling Green-based Mid Am, Inc., for an undisclosed amount.
 The acquisition was completed in February 1997.

 In February 1998, Star Banc Corporation announced the pending acquisition of 53 banking offices in Ohio for an undisclosed amount that Banc One Corporation was divesting as a cost-cutting measure prior to its merger with First Chicago NBD to form the new Bank One Corporation.
 The acquisition was completed in June 1998 for only 49 offices since federal regulators had objected to the purchase of four of the proposed offices.